apache/spark/docs/sql-ref-syntax-aux-show-table.md

 `Created By`, `Type`, `Provider`, `Table Properties`, `Location`, `Serde Library`, `InputFormat`, `OutputFormat`, `Storage Properties`, `Partition Provider`, `Partition Columns` and `Schema`.

-Users cannot use regular expression for the table name if a partition specification is present.
-It will output the given partition's file-system-specific information such as `Partition Parameters` and `Partition Statistics`
+If a partition specification is present, it outputs the given partition's file-system-specific information such as `Partition Parameters` and `Partition Statistics`.
+Note that a table regex cannot be used with a partition specification.

 ### Syntax
 {% highlight sql %}